ASE-ESRS/Group-Project/reflectiveessay.md

 The built-in AWS logging system proved invaluable in helping to debug a whole host of different issues.
 Helpful error messages were thrown, such as:
 > Timeout limit (3 seconds) exceeded

 This led to rapid bug fixing efforts that would have otherwise taken much longer.
+It demonstrated the importance and effectiveness of logging to the team and encouraged us to implement logging into the application for all requests.
+The use and implementation of server logs, an area never previously visited before this project, can be seen as one of the software engineering successes uring the development process.

 ###### Custom Logging

-As part of Task 5, the team decided it would be beneficial to implement a custom light-weight logging mechanism that would make a record of each request made to the server.
+It was as part of Task 5 the team implemented the custom light-weight logging mechanism to make a record of each request made to the server.

 Information about the request, such as the coordinate search radius and whether the request was successfully responded to, was stored with each entry in the `requests_log` table.